kumarlab-compomics/SV_mechanism/README.md

 wget https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/HGSVC2/release/v2.0/integrated_callset/variants_freeze4_sv_insdel_alt.vcf.gz -P ./data/HGSVC2/
 ```

-Next, this vcf should then be manipulated to contain: resolved insertions and/or deletions of 50bp or greater.
+Next, this vcf should then be manipulated to contain: resolved insertions, deletions and inversions of 50bp or greater.
 This file must contain a unique list of SVs with the following columns:

 -  CHROM; Chromosome
 -  POS; Breakpoint position